Alexandr211/ratchet/README.md

         // ------------------------------------------------------------------------

-5.4.
+<br>5.4.
 The Protocol of the clients registration by Websocket server and receiving by them real time information in the form of an array of data is realized in the ws.js that must be registered in the appropriate View.
 In this case, use autobahn.min.js in the view for the correct operation of the script.
 You also need to configure ws address!
-An example is below.
+<br>An example is below.
 //---------------------------------------------------------------------------------
 if (!window.WebSocket) {
     window.alert("Your browser does not support WebSocket!");